 Don’t go too overboard on the sugary treats, and remember to brush your teeth!

 Shhh, I believe this holiday is a huge conspiracy perpetrated by a large Big Sugar Syndication.
-That's the real reason behind the separatist attack on the Malaysian jetliner.
+That's the real reason behind the continued use the Confederate Battle Flag.

 July 20, 1984 -